Spatial preferential attachment networks: Power laws and clustering coefficients: The model

-The model introduced by Aiello et al.~\cite{Aiello} and further studied by Cooper, Frieze and Pralat~\cite{Cooper}, and by Janssen, Pralat and Wilson~\cite{JPW} is essentially the same model for the special case that the attachment rule is affine and the profile function is of the form $\displaystyle \varphi(x)= p \un{\{x<1/(2p)\}}$.
-Small differences are that they work in discrete rather than continuous time, and allow for spaces more general than~$\T_1$, but these differences are inessential for the purposes of this paper, see also our comments in Section~6.
+The model introduced by Aiello et al.~\cite{Aiello} and further studied by Cooper, Frieze and Pra\l{}at \cite{Cooper} and by Janssen, Pra\l{}at and Wilson~\cite{JPW} is essentially the\vadjust{\goodbreak} same model for the special case that the attachment rule is of the form $f(k)=A_1k+A_2$ and the profile function is of the form $\varphi(x)= p \un{\{x<1/(2p)\}}$.
+Small differences are that they work in discrete rather than continuous time, and allow for spaces more general than~$\T_1$, but these differences are inessential for the purposes of this paper; see also our comments in Section~\ref{sec6}.